lvgl/docs_old/v7/porting/display.md

 ```

 There are 3 possible configurations regarding the buffer size:
-1. **One buffer** LittlevGL draws the content of the screen into a buffer and sends it to the display.
+1. **One buffer** LVGL draws the content of the screen into a buffer and sends it to the display.
 The buffer can be smaller than the screen.
 In this case, the larger areas will be redrawn in multiple parts.
 If only small areas changes (e.g. button press) then only those areas will be refreshed.
-2. **Two non-screen-sized buffers** having two buffers LittlevGL can draw into one buffer while the content of the other buffer is sent to display in the background.
+2. **Two non-screen-sized buffers** having two buffers LVGL can draw into one buffer while the content of the other buffer is sent to display in the background.
 DMA or other hardware should be used to transfer the data to the display to let the CPU draw meanwhile.
 This way the rendering and refreshing of the display become parallel.
-Similarly to the *One buffer*, LittlevGL will draw the display's content in chunks if the buffer is smaller than the area to refresh.
+Similarly to the *One buffer*, LVGL will draw the display's content in chunks if the buffer is smaller than the area to refresh.
 3. **Two screen-sized buffers**.
-In contrast to *Two non-screen-sized buffers* LittlevGL will always provide the whole screen's content not only chunks.
+In contrast to *Two non-screen-sized buffers* LVGL will always provide the whole screen's content not only chunks.
-This way the driver can simply change the address of the frame buffer to the buffer received from LittlevGL.
+This way the driver can simply change the address of the frame buffer to the buffer received from LVGL.
 Therefore this method works the best when the MCU has an LCD/TFT interface and the frame buffer is just a location in the RAM.